 The NASAMS air defence system features network centric, open architecture that provides increased survivability against electronic countermeasures.
 The missile system can engage 72 targets simultaneously in active and passive modes.
 The primary weapon of the system is AIM-120 AMRAAM.

 Raytheon MPQ-64F1 Sentinel high-resolution, 3D pencil beam surveillance radar is fitted to the NASAMS to detect and track the targets.
-The missile system is also fitted with AMRAAM launchers and a passive electro-optic (EO) and infra-red (IR) sensor, hard-real-time communication network and an embedded and stand alone mission planning tool.
+The missile system is also fitted with AMRAAM launchers and a passive electro-optic (EO) and infra-red (IR) sensor, hard-real-time communication network and an embedded and standalone mission planning tool.

 NASAMS missile tests

 The Spanish Army successfully conducted a live-fire exercise of the NASAMS with four AMRAAMs in November 2008.
 A tactical live-fire exercise of NASAMS was conducted by the RNoAF in June 2011.
+The AMRAAM-ER missile was successfully test fired from the NASAMS system for the first time in 2016.

-Multi-missile launch capabilities of the NASAMS
+Multi-missile launch capabilities of NASAMS

 The NASAMS is equipped with three multi-mission launchers, each carrying up to six ready-to-fire missiles inside the protective canisters.
 It can be carried on truck and rail.
 The system features a 360° defence capability and is suitable for day and night, all-weather operations.